Dried mushrooms native to Japan, having a concentrated, earthy flavor and aroma

 What are dried shiitake mushrooms?

 Dried shiitake mushrooms (干ししいたけ in Japanese) are a preserved form of shiitake mushrooms.
-These mushrooms are native to Japan, and drying them out enhances the flavor and aroma.
+These mushrooms are native to Japan, and drying them out deepens the flavor and aroma.
 The earthy flavor is great for use in dashi, but these mushrooms are also great re-hydrated and used in stir-fries or stews.
 Re-hydration takes at a minimum 30 minutes to an hour.

 Varieties